-Barry is the founder and Managing Director of SLM Corporate Ltd, a corporate advisory firm based in Melbourne.
-SLM Corporate has acted as corporate advisor for Clean TeQ in its IPO.
+Barry is the founder and managing director of SLM Corporate Ltd, a corporate advisory firm based in Melbourne.
 Barry has significant public company experience, including roles as Legal Counsel of Energy Resources of Australia Limited (1991-1994) and General Counsel, Company Secretary and a member of the Executive Committee of North Limited (1994-1999).
 He is Chair of the Audit and Nomination and Remuneration Committees.
 Barry is a member of the Market Disclosure Committee.